hectoremanuelpc/camaleonic/README.md

 ---

-*Developed with ❤️ for Camaleonic technical test*
+*Developed with ❤️ for Camaleonic Analytics technical test*